Pavitra (2013 film): Plot

 After this, the second part of the story comes into play.
-Munna (Kaushik Babu), is a young man, who falls in love with Pavitra.
+Munna (Kaushik Babu) is a young man who falls in love with Pavitra.
 He buys her for 30 lakhs, a whole month.
 Pavitra is shocked.
-Her shock is raised, when she finds out he only paid so that no one else would touch her, and that he wants to marry her.
-She at first hesitates, but after he claims that even knowing she's a prostitute his mother (Roja Selvamani) accepted, she also accepts their marriage.
-Soon after Pavitra finds out that her new mother in law, deaf, dumb, and doesn't know about her previous job.
+Her shock is raised when she finds out he only paid so that no one else would touch her, and that he wants to marry her.
+She at first hesitates, but after he claims that even knowing she is a prostitute, his mother (Roja Selvamani) accepted, she also accepts their marriage.
+Soon after, Pavitra finds out that her new mother in law, deaf, dumb, and does not know about her previous job.
 Pavitra is at first furious with Munna for lying, but then forgives him.

-The third part of the story takes place, one Munna's father (Saikumar), who used to be Pavitra's customer at one point, dies.
-Munna's father was a politician when alive, after his death, Pavitra decided to take advantage of it, knowing that he was a bad man.
-Pavitra joins in politics, and exposes the wrong whereabouts of Swamy (Ravi Babu), another politician who pretends to be a "baba", but actually is a horrible man, and a womanizer.
-Later Pavitra goes after some people, for a position as Home Minister, once they say no, saying she's a prostitute, she tells them she had only sold her body, but they are selling the nation.
+The third part of the story takes place, where Munna's father (Saikumar), who used to be Pavitra's customer at one point, dies.
+Munna's father was a politician when alive, but after his death, Pavitra decided to take advantage of it, knowing that he was a bad man.
+Pavitra joins in politics and exposes the wrong whereabouts of Swamy (Ravi Babu), another politician who pretends to be a "baba" but actually is a horrible man and a womanizer.
+Later, Pavitra goes after some people, for a position as Home Minister, once they say no, saying she is a prostitute, she tells them she had only sold her body, but they are selling the nation.
 At first there is an argument, and Pavitra is denied, and so she leaves.
 While leaving the hall, she is shot by none other than Siva, who escaped prison to kill her.
 After this, while in a position of death, Pavitra delivers a beautiful speech, which touches the hearts of the people who denied her political position.
 The film ends with Munna and Pavitra being praised by many, and Siva being thrown in jail once again, this time along with the Constable who let him escape.